LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 The ``security_registry`` Object
 =================================

-The ``security_registry`` object provides a more complete interface to Lasso's security system.
+The :type:`security_registry` object provides a more complete interface to Lasso's security system.
 It does not rely on an ongoing web request and can be used freely once the system is initialized.
 The ``security_registry`` methods permit a realm to be specified, but the object otherwise defaults to using the 'Lasso Security' realm.

-Before the security system can be used, it must be initialized by calling the ``security_initialize()`` method.
+Before the security system can be used, it must be initialized by calling the `security_initialize()` method.
 Lasso Server calls this method as it starts up and so this can be safely ignored by web applications.
 Command line or other tools that want to use the security system should call this method as early as possible when starting up.